Jirka-Mayer/BachelorThesis/thesis-text.md

 Although the Mashcima encoding attempts to not be ambiguous, there were some places where I had to make some decisions regarding undefined situations.
 This section goes over these situations.

-**Writer 17, Page 1:** The last three measures contain nested slurs.
+**Page 1:** The last three measures contain nested slurs.
 These cannot be represented, so I chose to represent slur beginnings and slur endings as they can be seen in the page.
 One note cannot have two slur beginings, so only one is annotated.
 The very last slur is maybe not a slur, but some pitch articulation symbol.
 I annotated it as a slur continuing onto the next staff.

     image